MForrest00/Airbnb/Airbnb.md

 <!--/html_preserve-->
 --------------------------------------------------

 Of note is the difference in listings growth in Europe (Paris and London) against the United States (New York City and Los Angeles).
-Between February 02, 2016 and July 03, 2016, listings in Paris grew by 11,249, equaling a linear growth rate of 2,220.2 listings per month.
-Between June 02, 2016 and March 04, 2017, listings in London grew by 11,258, equaling a linear growth rate of 1,228.1 listings per month.
+Between February 02, 2016 and July 03, 2016, listings in Paris grew by **11,249**, equaling a linear growth rate of **2,220.2** listings per month.
+Between June 02, 2016 and March 04, 2017, listings in London grew by **11,258**, equaling a linear growth rate of **1,228.1** listings per month.

 In the United States, growth seems to have slowed.
-Between July 02, 2016 and March 02, 2017, listings in New York City grew by 1,776, equaling a linear growth rate of 195.2 listings per month.
-Between August 03, 2016 and March 02, 2017, listings in Los Angeles shrunk by -2,708, equaling a linear growth rate of -385.0 listings per month.
+Between July 02, 2016 and March 02, 2017, listings in New York City grew by **1,776**, equaling a linear growth rate of **195.2** listings per month.
+Between August 03, 2016 and March 02, 2017, listings in Los Angeles shrunk by **-2,708**, equaling a linear growth rate of **-385.0** listings per month.

-Listings per capita for the United States cities is 0.00207 for a population of 19.6m in New York City and 0.00182 for a population of 12.8m in Los Angeles as of the last scrape in the above calculations (populations equal to metro area populations from 2010 US Census).
-Listings per capita for the European cities is 0.00439 for a population of 12.0m in Paris and 0.00395 for a population of 13.7m in London as of the last scrape in the above calculations (populations equal to metro area populations from Eurostat 2014).
+Listings per capita for the United States cities is **0.00207** for a population of 19.6m in New York City and **0.00182** for a population of 12.8m in Los Angeles as of the last scrape in the above calculations (populations equal to metro area populations from 2010 US Census).
+Listings per capita for the European cities is **0.00439** for a population of 12.0m in Paris and **0.00395** for a population of 13.7m in London as of the last scrape in the above calculations (populations equal to metro area populations from Eurostat 2014).

 A possible explanation for the slower linear listings growth in the United States despite lower listings per capita and larger or comparable populations is the recent regulations passed against home sharing in the US.

 ### Distinct Host Growth by City {#host-growth}
 ([Back to Table of Contents](#toc))

 Another way to assess Airbnb's inventory is through analysis of their host network.
 Although the service is generally marketed as a way for individuals to make a side income by sharing their residence(s), many hosts use the service as a primary source of income by permanently sharing multiple locations.
-Much of the recent regulations passed against Airbnb have been designed to combat this practice, and save residences from being permanently occupied by transient guests.
+Much of the recent regulations passed against Airbnb have been designed to combat this practice and save residences from being permanently occupied by transient guests.
 We'll restrict the eligible cities to only cities where the total count of hosts was equal to or greater than 16,000 in at least one of the data scrapes.

 ```r